-If you are not happy with any aspect of our service, please request a copy of our internal complaint handling procedures by contacting your branch.
-Our aim is to resolve complaints to the satisfaction of our customers.
+We are committed to providing a high standard of customer service.
+If you are not satisfied with any part of our service, we have procedures in place to deal with your concerns effectively and in the correct way.
 However if, having followed our published complaint procedures, you disagree with the final decision we have made, you can refer the matter to the Financial Ombudsman Service.
-Details are available from us on request or from www.financial-ombudsman.org.uk
+Details are available from us on request or from www.financial-ombudsman.org.uk.

 It is important that you contact us as early as possible and remain in touch to give us the best opportunity to help you.
-We operate a dedicated phone line for customers in financial difficulty: 0345 606 0573.
+We operate a dedicated phone line for customers in financial difficulty: 0800 633 5783 (or +4428 90049561 from outside the UK).
 Advise us as soon as possible if you move to a new address.

 You may also contact us using links below:

 UK finance have produced a dealing with debt leaflet.